skiptools/skip/README.md

 brew install skiptools/skip/skip
 ```

-This will download and install the `skip` tool itself, as well as `gradle` and JDK dependencies that are necessary for building and testing the Kotlin/Android side of your apps.
+This will download and install the `skip` tool itself, as well as the `gradle` and JDK dependencies that are necessary for building and testing the Kotlin/Android side of your apps.
+Note: If you don't already have a compatible JDK+ installed on your machine, you may need to enter an administrator password to complete the installation.

 Ensure that the development prerequisites are satisfied by running: